tmartin-m/datafun-04-notebooks/01-machine-setup/03b-mac-install-python-git-vscode.md

 ## OPTIONAL/ADVANCED: Use Package Managers (Homebrew)

+We can use package managers to install VS Code.
+Additional configuration may be need for these options.
-Open a terminal and run the following commands:
+To try them, open a terminal and run the following commands:

 ```zsh
 brew update